Superfield approach to nilpotent symmetries in 3D Jackiw-Pi model of massive non-Abelian theory: Introduction

-In the above scenario, it is an interesting idea to propose and study some lower dimensional models which are free of the problems of 4D topologically massive theory and where mass and gauge-invariance co-exist together.
-One such {\it massive} model, that has been a topic of theoretical interest, is the Jackiw-Pi (JP) model in three (2 + 1)-dimensions of spacetime where the non-Abelian gauge invariance and parity are respected together due to the introduction of a 1-form vector field, endowed with a parity, that is opposite of the usual non-Abelian 1-form vector field [11].
-In fact, the 3D gauge theories, in general, have been topic of theoretical research in the recent past because of the novel and attractive properties associated with them [12,13].
-Furthermore, it has already been shown that, for sufficiently strong vector coupling, the gauge invariance does {\it not} necessarily imply the {\it masslessness} of gauge particles [14,15].
+In this scenario, it is an interesting idea to propose and study some lower dimensional models which are free of the problems of 4D topologically massive theory and where mass and gauge-invariance co-exist together.
+One such {\it massive} model (that has been a topic of theoretical interest) is the Jackiw-Pi (JP) model in three (2 + 1)-dimensions of space-time where the non-Abelian gauge invariance and parity are respected together due to the introduction of a 1-form vector field, endowed with a parity, that is opposite of the usual non-Abelian 1-form vector field \cite{11}.
+In fact, the 3D gauge theories, in general, have been topic of theoretical research in the recent past because of the novel and attractive properties associated with them \cite{12,13}.
+Furthermore, it has already been shown that, the vector coupling being sufficiently strong, the gauge invariance does {\it not} necessarily imply the {\it masslessness} of gauge particles \cite{14,15}.

-In the backdrop of the above statements, the JP model of 3D massive gauge theory has been studied from different theoretical angles.
-For instance, the Hamiltonian formulation and its constraint analysis have been carried out in [16].
-The JP model is also endowed with some interesting continuous symmetries.
-In this context, mention can be made of the usual Yang-Mills (YM) symmetry transformation and a symmetry that is different (i.e. NYM) from the YM.
-The BRST symmetry and corresponding Slavnov-Taylor identity of this model have also been recently found [17].
-However, the off-shell nilpotent and absolutely anticommuting anti-BRST symmetry transformations of this model have not been discussed [17] which are essential for the completeness of the theory as their very existence is theoretically backed, guided and governed by the concept of mathematical objects called gerbes (see, e.g. [18,19] for details).
+Against the backdrop of these statements, the JP model of 3D massive gauge theory has been studied from different theoretical angles.
+For instance, the Hamiltonian formulation and its constraint analysis have been carried out in ref.
+16. The JP model is also endowed with some interesting continuous symmetries.
+In this context, mention can be made of the usual Yang-Mills (YM) symmetry transformation and a symmetry that is different (i.e., non-Yang-Millg; NYM) from the YM.
+The BRST symmetry and corresponding Slavnov-Taylor identity of this model have also been recently found \cite{17}.
+However, the off-shell nilpotent and absolutely anticommuting anti-BRST symmetry transformations of this model have {\it not} been discussed in ref.
+17, which are {\it essential for the completeness} of the theory as their very existence is theoretically guided and governed by the concept of mathematical objects called gerbes (see, e.g., refs.
+18, 19 for details).